Pension Plan www.monkakyosai.or.jp/en/long/index.html

 You must be covered by some pension if you are younger than age 70, irrespective of your intention or nationality.
 Please note that a part time worker shall be covered if he/she is considered to be a regularly employed worker as the result of overall assessment of work arrangements and contents of work.

-Your premium is automatically deducted from your monthly salary as "long-term premium", which is 9.389% of your "standard monthly remuneration".
+Your premium is automatically deducted from your monthly salary as "long-term premium", which is 9.743% (as of April, 2018) of your "standard monthly remuneration".

 National Pension (“Kokumin Nenkin”国民年金)

 If you are not applicable to enroll in the Kyosai Pension system, you must join the National Pension Insurance ("Kokumin Nenkin").
-Your monthly premium is 16,260yen in Japanese fiscal year of 2016.
+Your monthly premium is 16,340yen in Japanese fiscal year of 2018.
 You must make necessary arrangements at the city hall of your residence.
 IPMU will provide necessary assistance.
 Please consult our office for details.

 Old-age Employees' Pension